© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Pen Tir Ring Cairn and Ritual Platform is a scheduled monument protected by Cadw under reference BR291.
 View the official record →

-Pen Tir Ring Cairn and Ritual Platform is a Neolithic or Early Bronze Age funerary monument located in Breconshire, Wales.
+Pen Tir Ring Cairn and Ritual Platform is a prehistoric ritual and funerary monument located in Breconshire, Wales, designated as a scheduled ancient monument under Cadw reference SAM BR291.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR291.

 Pen Tir Ring Cairn and Ritual Platform dates from the prehistoric period, and is classified as a ring cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Pen Tir Ring Cairn and Ritual Platform is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR291.